tomasCalletce/aleph-verano-hackathon/README.md

 ### Agent Repository ([eliza](https://github.com/tomasCalletce/eliza))
 - **What we built**: A new plugin for the AI16z **Eliza Agent Framework**.
-- **Purpose**: This plugin extends Eliza's capabilities, and adds a vc character.
+- **Purpose**: This plugin extends Eliza's capabilities and adds a vc character.

 ### Frontend Repository ([helpful-vc-frontend](https://github.com/DavidZapataOh/helpful-vc-frontend))
 - **What we built**: A **Vite application** designed for mentors.